 By January 1, 2020, I believe many Americans had forgotten or drifted too far from these most universal American values, and instead, many became prone to foreign threats.
 We as a nation were vastly unprepared and unexpecting of so many unfathomable and unique challenges that the year would bring.
 However, one of the things that makes America The Greatest Nation is our unwavering spirit of endurance, even when we have suffered unimaginable wounds in times of unthinkable fear.
 While the headlines of each day become yesterday’s old news, the things that ultimately keep us grounded in our hearts and in our Constitution are layers upon layers of time-tested, rock solid beliefs and values that have been emulated by other parts of the free world over the years and proven to the entire planet why the United States of America was, is, and always will be, “THE GREATEST NATION.”

 ABOUT THE GREATEST NATION

-Completed earlier this year as a response to everything happening in the United States of America, Tom was called to create a piece so compelling it may just be the most defining statement of his career to date.
+Completed in 2020 as a response to everything happening in the United States of America, Tom was called to create a piece so compelling it may just be the most defining statement of his career to date.
 A silent soldier dating back to the Civil War and located in Stone Mountain State Park a tranquil wilderness that has provided Tom with more subject matter than any other single location in his more than 40 year career.